krother/software-engineering-python/virtualenv.md

 ----

-## How to set up a project with virtualenv?
+## How to set up a project with conda?

 Once the installer finishes and you open a new terminal, you should see `(base)` before the prompt:

-    :::bash
     (base) ada@adas_laptop:~$

 This means you are in an virtual environment called *"base"*.

-Let's create a new one for a project that requires the **tqdm** package:
+Let's create a new one for a project called **snake**, specifying a Python version:

-    :::bash
-    conda create -n tqdm
+    conda create -n snake python=3.11

 Behind the scenes **conda** creates a new subdirectory.
 This is where libraries for your project will be stored.